Biden vows Russia won't 'get away with' Ukraine annexation

 As for a broader guarantee of protection, Ukraine has sought NATO membership for years but has not yet been admitted due to concerns about its domestic governance.
 As a result of Russia’s invasion, Finland and Sweden have applied for fast-track admission into the alliance.

-The White House said national security adviser Jake Sullivan had spoken with NATO Secretary General Jens Stoltenberg to highlight the U.S. and NATO’s “firm commitment to Ukraine’s sovereignty and territorial integrity.”
+The White House said Sullivan had spoken with NATO Secretary General Jens Stoltenberg to highlight the U.S. and NATO’s “firm commitment to Ukraine’s sovereignty and territorial integrity.”

+But the Biden administration isn't embracing Zelenskyy’s push for an accelerated path to NATO membership.
+Sullivan said the U.S. was focused on supporting Ukraine through “practical on the ground support.”
+He added that "the process in Brussels should be taken up at a different time.”

 Earlier, following Putin’s announcement, the White House along with the State, Treasury and Commerce departments had announced the new sanctions in a series of coordinated statements.
 The sanctions expand on what have been escalating penalties against Russia and its proxies since the invasion began on Feb.
 24.